OpenOverlayRouter/oor/README.md

 Since version 0.3, the user space daemon 'lispd' is responsible for both control plane and data plane functionality.
-It is responsible for creating a virtual interface for the EID(s), encapsulating/decapsulating packets, maintaining the mapping cache, etc. (data plane functionality) and for sending and receiving control messages, managing interfaces, etc. (control plane functionality), among other functionalities.
+It is responsible for creating a virtual interface to handle EID traffic, encapsulating/decapsulating packets, maintaining the mapping cache, etc. (data plane functionality) and for sending and receiving control messages, managing interfaces, etc. (control plane functionality), among other functionalities.

 The distribution offers some external tools as well, which can be used for various testing and debugging purposes.

-The current reference platform for LISPmob development is Ubuntu Server 12.04.1 LTS (Precise Pangolin), OpenWRT 12.09 (Attitude Adjustment) and Android 4.2 (Jelly Bean).
+The current reference platform for LISPmob development is Ubuntu 14.04 LTS (Trusty Tahr), OpenWRT 12.09 (Attitude Adjustment) and Android 4.4 (KitKat).

 Network Prerequisites
 ---------------------

 Running LISPmob host on the public Internet requires the following:

-  * an EID from a Mapping Service Provider (MSP),
+  * an EID from a Mapping Service provider,
   * the RLOC of the Map-Server that will accept the registration of this EID,
-  * an authentication token to register the EID with the Map-Server,
+  * an authentication password to register the EID with the Map-Server,
   * the RLOC of a Map-Resolver,
   * the RLOC of a Proxy-ETR,
   * a publicly routable RLOC for the host, which is neither firewalled, nor